slatedocs/slate/source/includes/_custom_fields.md

 Here's the example of the JSON request and response that you may get when submitting a GET request

+### PAT Support
+Supported - if the user has the permissions to customize fields

 ## PUT a specific custom field in your project